Get a demo

 It can’t be stressed enough: always put yourself in the customer’s shoes.
 Help them better understand the product — get the idea of what the fabric feels like, and what its features are.
 Then, figure out how to put it into fewer than seven images, which is usually the maximum number of images that customers are willing to scroll through.

-The visual language and consistency are key
+The visual language and consistency are fundamental

 If you’re a new business, find your niche and a visual language that will make your brand recognizable.
 This requires following a certain aesthetic that your company defines with your creative director, graphic designer, or photographer.
 Then, stick to it across the board: in product photography, ad images, team member portraits, and social media content.